The chilling effect can be produced by vapor-compression or vapor absorption cycle.

-What is the Difference between Vapor Compression and Vapor Absorption Cycle of Chilling?
+What is the Difference between Vapor Compression and the Vapor Absorption Cycle of Chilling?

-The basic difference between the vapor compression chillers and absorption chillers is that vapor compression chiller uses an electric motor for operating a compressor used for raising the pressure of refrigerant vapors whereas an absorption chiller uses heat for compressing refrigerant vapors to a high-pressure.
+The basic difference between the vapor compression chillers and absorption chillers is that the vapor compression chiller uses an electric motor for operating a compressor used for raising the pressure of refrigerant vapors whereas an absorption chiller uses heat for compressing refrigerant vapors to high pressure.

 The rejected heat from turbines, microturbines, and engines may be used for chilling.

-In an absorption cycle, the low-pressure vapor is absorbed into a low-pressure solution, pumped to a high pressure and then heated to produce a high-pressure vapor.
+In an absorption cycle, the low-pressure vapor is absorbed into a low-pressure solution, pumped to high pressure, and then heated to produce a high-pressure vapor.

 How to select the pump for vapor absorption chilling?

-Process pump specifications that are important to consider include the process flow, process pressure, pump material, rubber parts and mechanical shaft seal material, motor voltage, motor electrical class, motor IP rating and pump rating.
+Process pump specifications that are important to consider include the process flow, process pressure, pump material, rubber parts, mechanical shaft seal material, motor voltage, motor electrical class, motor IP rating, and pump rating.